vizzuhq/ipyvizzu/CONTRIBUTING.md

 pdm run init
 ```

+**Note:** For all available `pdm` scripts, run `pdm run --list`.

 The development requirements are installed based on the `pdm.lock` and
 `package-lock.json` files.
 To update the development requirements, you can use
 the command `pdm run lock`.

-**Note:** For better development practices, you can set up `pre-commit` and
+For better development practices, you can set up `pre-commit` and `pre-push`
-`pre-push` hooks in your local Git repository.
-The `pre-commit` hook will format
+hooks in your local `Git` repository.
+The `pre-commit` hook will format the code
-the code automatically, and the `pre-push` hook will run the CI steps before
+automatically, and the `pre-push` hook will run the CI steps before pushing your
-pushing your changes.
+changes.

 ```sh
 pre-commit install --hook-type pre-commit --hook-type pre-push -c ./tools/ci/.pre-commit-ubuntu.yaml
 ```

-**Note:** The provided configuration file is tailored for `Ubuntu`.
-If you
+**Note:** The provided `.pre-commit-ubuntu.yaml` configuration file is tailored
-intend to use another operating system, you will need to create a custom
+for `Ubuntu` `22.04`.
+If you intend to use another operating system, you may
-configuration file suitable for that environment.
+need to create a custom configuration file suitable for that environment.

 ### CI